Skip to content

 Frequently Asked Questions

-A dilapidations clause in a commercial lease requires a tenant to keep the leased premises in a good state of repair.
-This involves making good any damage caused to the property or fixtures and fittings belonging to the landlord.
+A repairs clause in a commercial lease requires a tenant to keep the leased premises in good repair.
+This involves making good any damage to the property or to the landlord’s fixtures and fittings.

 What is a Schedule of Condition?